 AirFlare the Safety and Rescue Solution

-AirFlare aims to revolutionize outdoor safety by turning the only radio that almost everyone carries–their smartphone–into a uniquely powerful rescue tool.
-AirFlare’s innovative technology leverages the modern phone’s hardware turning it into a rescue solution that has powerful in-cell-service and out-of-cell service capabilities, dramatically accelerating searches, improving outcomes, and keeping personnel safer in the process!
+AirFlare is revolutionizing outdoor safety by enabling the smartphone that nearly everyone carries to be a uniquely powerful rescue tool.
+AirFlare’s innovative technology leverages the modern phone’s hardware turning it into a rescue solution that has powerful in-cell-service and out-of-cell service capabilities.
+AirFlare reduces search time, improves outcomes, and keeps guests and personnel safer in the process.

 AirFlare was started after our founders’ friend took a bad fall on a solo climb.
 He had a Personal Locator Beacon with him but was unable to press the SOS button.
 The recovery effort that followed inspired the development of AirFlare.
 A passive rescue technology that can be used to locate subjects quickly without them even needing to push that button.
 It was also important that this technology be widely accessible and affordable.

 A Lost Adventurer’s phone’s GPS coordinates are returned to a Search Team when they become the subject of a Search.